MirandaMG20/books_app/README.md

 - Uses local storage to save user's data within the browser.

 ## Usage
-1. Open a web browser and navigate to
+1. Open a web browser and navigate to:
 2. Use the search inputs to enter book title, and/or author's name to find matching books.
 3. Click the "Search" button to initiate the search.
 4. Results will be displayed below in a visually pleasing format.